Efuns

 object load_object(string filename)

 Compiles the given file into an LPC object and returns a reference to it.
+The file should have the ending .c and the filename is always interpretated relatively to the mudlib directory (which is a command line argument to the LDMud binary).

 object clone_object(string filename)